Lykos-79/HTML-CSS-Projects/README.md

    *Description:* A tribute page dedicated to a famous person or place, showcasing HTML structure and basic styling.
    *Techniques Used:* Basic HTML, inline CSS.

+5. **Survey Form**
+   *Description:* A survey form designed to collect user feedback with various input types and a submit button.
+   *Techniques Used:* HTML forms, CSS styling, responsive design.

 ## Getting Started

 To view each project locally: